Linux Game Publishing: Tux Games

-Tux Games was one of the first still active online Linux game retailers, founded on 1 January 2000 by Michael Simms, who would later also found Linux Game Publishing.
+Tux Games was one of the earliest online Linux game retailers, founded on 1 January 2000 by Michael Simms, who would later also found Linux Game Publishing.
 It was originally created in response to Simms being unable to order a version of Loki Software's port of Civilization: Call to Power from any British reseller.

 Tux Games, being one of the oldest retailers, was one of the few places still selling Loki Software stock.
 It also offered the unique service of selling Linux boxed copies of many games whose ports otherwise require the presence of a Windows boxed version, such as with several id Software products.
 Doing this had the advantage of guaranteeing it is counted as a Linux sale.

 In addition to its services as a games seller, Tux Games has attempted to branch out into other areas, such as selling gaming oriented computer systems, and attempting to open a Donation Center for free software projects.
-In the end, neither of these were been successful, but hosting of old Loki Software demos was met with praise.
+In the end, neither of these were successful, but hosting of old Loki Software demos was met with praise.

 Tux Games received many requests for sales statistics, which prompted Simms to add a sales information chart to the main website.
 The overall top five overall sellers were Sid Meier's Alpha Centauri, Tribes 2, Return to Castle Wolfenstein, Neverwinter Nights, and Majesty Gold.

-Towards the end of its run, Tux Games gained some competition from other similarly focused retailers, such as Fun4Tux, Wupra, ixsoft and LinuxPusher. they also served as re-sellers for LGP.
-All retailers based in continental Europe, It was also competing with the online digital distribution services Gameolith and Desura.
+Towards the end of its run, Tux Games gained some competition from other similarly focused retailers, such as Fun4Tux, Wupra, ixsoft and LinuxPusher.
+All retailers based in continental Europe, most also served as re-sellers for LGP.
+It was also competing with the online digital distribution services Gameolith and Desura.
 It was also occasionally criticized for poor order handling.

 On 31 January 2012 after over a decade with the company, Michael Simms announced he was stepping down as CEO and handing over control to Clive Crous.
 The store went down in 2014.